RodrigoLeite/process-orchestration/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
-- **Internationalization (i18n)**: System now supports Portuguese BR (pt-BR) and English US (en-US).
-Default language is Portuguese BR.
-Language selector added in Settings page with persistent storage via Zustand (localStorage).

 # System Architecture

 ## Frontend Architecture

-The frontend is a React 18 + Vite + TypeScript single-page application, utilizing Radix UI components with Tailwind CSS for styling and shadcn/ui patterns.
-State management is handled by TanStack Query, and Wouter is used for client-side routing.
-Forms are managed with React Hook Form and Zod validation.
-The design is mobile-responsive with a collapsible navigation sidebar and features real-time updates through polling.
+The frontend is a React 18 + Vite + TypeScript single-page application using Radix UI components with Tailwind CSS and shadcn/ui patterns.
+State management is handled by TanStack Query, Wouter for routing, and React Hook Form with Zod for forms.
+The design is mobile-responsive with a collapsible navigation sidebar.

 ## Backend Architecture

-The backend is built with Node.js + Express + TypeScript, using esbuild for production and tsx for development.
-It exposes RESTful JSON APIs and employs custom logging middleware.
+The backend is built with Node.js + Express + TypeScript, exposing RESTful JSON APIs.

 **Core Components:**

 -   **AI Agent Supervisor**: Orchestrates specialized AI agents, with decisions traced via LangSmith.
--   **Instrumented Agent Wrapper**: Provides generic LangSmith tracing, logging, and error handling for all AI agents.
--   **Specialized AI Agents**: Include Workflow Builder, Insights AI, Bottleneck Detector, and Predictive AI, all using GPT-4 via OpenAI API with structured JSON output.
+-   **Specialized AI Agents**: Workflow Builder, Insights AI, Bottleneck Detector, and Predictive AI, all using GPT-4 with structured JSON output.
--   **Scheduler**: Manages automated periodic execution of bottleneck and insights agents, driven by an event-driven architecture.
+-   **Scheduler**: Manages automated periodic execution of agents.
--   **Notification Infrastructure**: Stubs for Twilio (SMS) and SendGrid (Email) integration, along with a webhook dispatcher.
+-   **Notification Infrastructure**: Stubs for Twilio (SMS) and SendGrid (Email) integration, and a webhook dispatcher.
 -   **Auto-Escalation Engine**: Triggers tiered escalation strategies based on bottleneck severity.
--   **LangFlow Integration**: A backend gateway for executing LangFlow-designed agents.
+-   **LangFlow Integration**: Backend gateway for executing LangFlow-designed agents.
--   **LangChain AI Agents Foundation**: Provides a robust foundation for building LangChain-based AI agents, including an LLM client (GPT-4 Turbo), a prompt builder, and various tools.
+-   **LangChain AI Agents Foundation**: Provides an LLM client (GPT-4 Turbo), prompt builder, and tools.
--   **LangGraph Orchestration System**: A complete demand processing pipeline using LangGraph, integrating `input_node`, `workflow_builder_node`, `bottleneck_detector_node`, `insights_node`, and `output_node` for sequential execution.
-This system handles demand validation, workflow generation, risk identification, and insight generation.
+-   **LangGraph Orchestration System**: A complete demand processing pipeline (input, workflow builder, bottleneck detector, insights, output nodes) for sequential execution.
 -   **Visual AI Agent Editor**: A full-featured, LangFlow-like visual editor for designing, building, and testing AI agents without code.
-Built with React + ReactFlow for canvas interaction, Zustand for state management, and file-based persistence.
-Supports PromptNode (LLM calls), LogicNode (conditional routing/filtering), and OutputNode (result formatting).
-Includes real-time execution tracing, node connection validation, and a dedicated studio interface.
+Built with React + ReactFlow, Zustand for state, and file-based persistence.
+Supports PromptNode, LogicNode, and OutputNode.

 **Architectural Patterns:**

-The system is event-driven, with a webhook system for external integrations.
-It adheres to separation of concerns, isolating agent logic from API routes and storage.
-All AI operations are extensively instrumented and logged to LangSmith for observability and audit trails.
-The system leverages modern LangChain and LangGraph for agent orchestration, promoting stateless, pure TypeScript functions with Zod schemas for strict validation and structured JSON-only responses.
+The system is event-driven, with a webhook system for external integrations, and adheres to separation of concerns.
+All AI operations are instrumented and logged to LangSmith for observability.
+It leverages LangChain and LangGraph for agent orchestration, promoting stateless, pure TypeScript functions with Zod schemas for validation and structured JSON responses.

 ## Data Storage